-Bargain Bin: Below you will find links to all things water.
-No, these items are not free but they will help you become water-prepared.
+These items are not free but they will help you become water-prepared.
 If you have a water-prep that I have missed, please do leave a comment and let me know.

 LifeStraw Personal Water Filter: The LifeStraw is considered the most advanced, compact, ultra light personal water filter available.
 It contains no chemicals or iodinated resin, no batteries and no moving parts to break or wear out.
 It weighs only 2 oz. making it perfect for the prepper.
 For more information, see my LifeStraw review.
 There is also the LifeStraw Family that can be used to filter 9 to 12 liters per hour.

 Potable Aqua Water Treatment Tablets: Potable Aqua Water Purification Tablets make questionable water bacteriologically suitable to drink.
 Easy to use and the water is ready to drink in 30 minutes.
 One 50 tablet bottle treats 25 quarts of water.

 AquaPod: Have you considered storing water in your bathtub?
 The AquaPod is a bladder that you can use in your bathtub to store water if you know that a storm, flood, or hurricane is brewing.
 (I call these “disruptive events”.)

 DryTec Calcium Hypochlorite, 1-Pound: This is 68% Calcium Hypochlorite.
 As of this writing, the price is with free shipping.
 I purchased Ultima Pool Shock which is 73% Calcium Hypochlorite.
 For more information, read How to Use Pool Shock to Purify Water.

 Berkey Water Filter System: I personally own a Royal Berkey and it represents a key component of my water preps.
 This is definitely something you want to save up for.